LaplaceNetwork/website_ng/README.md

-This is the project of new version.
+This is the official site of new style.